Roaccutane: Prescriptions, Appointments and what to expect

 This article is for informational purposes only and does not have the aim to endorse Isotretinoin (commonly known as Roaccutane or Accutane).
 Its aim is to inform people that are thinking of doing the treatment and want to know what the process would mean and what would happen.

-Note: This article refers to the steps you make through the NHS (National Healthcare System) which is a public service.
-If you are a British citizen or an EU national, you will receive all appointments free of charge.
+Note: This article refers to the steps you make through the NHS (National Healthcare System) which is the public healthcare system in the UK.
+If you are a British citizen or have pre-settled or settled status, you will receive all appointments free of charge.
 In Scotland, Northern Ireland and Wales, all prescriptions are also free of charge.
-However, in England, there is a fee.
+However, in England, there is a fee for collecting your prescription.

-It is the GP that has to refer you to the dermatologist for a possible Isotretinoin treatment.
-If no creams help, if you’ve tried hormonal contraceptives and they didn’t help (if you are a woman), if you’ve taken antibiotics and acne came back etc. then they will refer you to the dermatology clinic.
-The wait between your GP’s letter to a dermatologist and your first appointment can last quite a while (it was around six months for me).
+If no creams helped, if you have tried hormonal contraceptives and they did not help (for people who menstruate), if you have taken antibiotics and acne came back and so on, then they will refer you to the dermatology clinic to potentially discuss Isotretinoin.
+The wait between your GP’s letter to a dermatologist and your first appointment can last quite a while (it was around six months for me in 2018).

 Once you get prescribed Isotretinoin in the UK you follow a very strict set of rules which have never been bent for me.